 Frequently Asked Questions

-The Office of Student Financial Planning does not place students into positions.
-Departments are given sole authority to select the students they wish to hire and the Office of Student Financial Planning confirms the student's eligibility to work at the time of hire.
-However, our office does provide resources to locate employment on campus.
+The Office of Student Employment does not place students into positions, but it does provide resources to locate employment on campus.
+Students need to apply for each position they are interested in.
+Job postings can be found on HatterJobs, which can be accessed on the Career and Professional Development Office's website.
+Students are selected by a hiring manager within the position's department.
+Departments are given sole authority to select the students they wish to hire and the Office of Student Employment confirms the student's eligibility to work at the time of hire.
 Please see the Getting Hired page for more detailed information.

-Most students will be paid an hourly rate of $8.00 and will be eligible to earn up to, but no more than, $2000.00 per fiscal year.
-The fiscal year runs from July 1 through June 30.
-Students may, at the discretion of their supervisor and subject to approval through the Office of Student Financial Planning, be paid at a different rate or through a monthly stipend.
-Students should also be aware that they cannot work more than 20 hours per week while participating in the student employment program.
+The student minimum wage for the 2023-2024 academic year is $12.00 per hour.
+Most students will be paid an hourly rate in accordance with our Pay Structure Policy and will be eligible to earn up to, but no more than, $3500 per fiscal year.
+The fiscal year runs from July 1st through June 30th.
+In rare cases, students may, at the discretion of their supervisor and subject to approval through the Office of Student Employment, be paid at a different rate or through a bi-weekly stipend.
+Students should also be aware that they cannot work more than 20 hours per week while participating in the Student Employment Program.

 Yes.
 Once hired, students must complete several forms as determined by federal, state and institutional regulations.
-More specific information about these requirements is available on the Getting Hired page.
-Newly hired students are also encouraged to familiarize themselves with the Policies and Procedures page of this website.
+More specific information about these requirements is available on the Forms and Materials page.

-Students may contact Mark Justice in the Office of Student Financial Planning with any additional questions.
-Students may also contact Eva Mendez in Student Payroll with questions concerning payment for hours worked.
+Students may contact Casey McLallen, the People Experience Coordinator, in the Office of Human Resources with any additional questions.
+Students may also contact Payroll with questions concerning payment for hours worked.